finlay0/Gambitz.fun/README.md

 # chessbets.fun

 A real-money PvP chess arena built on Solana.
 Stake SOL.
-Win's payout instantly.
+Compete for real rewards.
 Defend your honor with AI-powered cheat detection and zero-knowledge proofs.

 ## Overview